Thyroid cancer

 The aim of surgery is to remove the cancer and the area close to it.
 Surgery is the most common treatment for thyroid cancer.
 There are different ways of doing surgery for thyroid cancer.
 The best type for you will depend on the stage of your cancer.

-A small cut in the centre of your neck is usually made to get directly at your gland.
+A small cut is usually made in the centre of your neck to get directly at your gland.
 If any tissue is left behind after surgery, you might need radioiodine therapy later.

 Your surgeon might need to remove some of the tissues in the area around the thyroid gland if you have anaplastic thyroid cancer or if the cancer has begun to spread outside the thyroid gland.